About Salt and Cedar Bed & Breakfast

 The dining room is open all day, offering an array of complimentary snacks, coffee, tea, and cold drinks.
 Guests can also enjoy the front patio (south), offering views of the Olympic Mountain Range and our 20-acre farm, as well as the back patio (north), which overlooks the backyard filled with Cedar and Madrona trees surrounded by Western Sword Ferns.

-The second floor offers an another sitting area that provides a casual escape equipped with a cozy fireplace, comfortable sofa and overstuffed chairs that are perfect for unwinding with a book or engaging in a friendly game.
-Guests are welcome to browse our selection of games and books or take advantage of the telescope for captivating views of eagles soaring overhead, deer grazing in the distance, and boats sailing through the picturesque Strait of Juan de Fuca.
-Step onto the common deck facing north and soak in the stunning vistas; on clear nights, the twinkling lights of Victoria, British Columbia, across the water add a touch of magic to the serene ambiance.
+The second floor offers another sitting area that provides a casual escape equipped with a cozy fireplace, comfortable sofa and overstuffed chairs.
+Guests are welcome to take advantage of the telescope for captivating views of eagles soaring overhead, deer grazing in the distance, and boats sailing through the picturesque Strait of Juan de Fuca.
+On clear nights, the twinkling lights of Victoria, British Columbia add a touch of magic to the serene ambiance.

 History

-Finn Hall Road, where Salt and Cedar is located also has an interesting story rooted in Finnish immigration.
-The road was once connected to a community center or gathering place known as “Finn Hall,” which is still standing a few houses to the east.
-These halls were common in Finnish immigrant communities in the late 19th and early 20th centuries and served as social hubs where residents could come together for events, meetings, and celebrations.
+Finn Hall Road, where Salt and Cedar is located, also has an interesting story rooted in Finnish immigration.
+The road was once connected to a community gathering place known as “Finn Hall,” which is still standing a few houses to the east.
+These halls were common in Finnish immigrant communities in the late 19th and early 20th centuries and served as social hubs.
+Today, several original Finnish families still live along the road, a reminder of the cultural heritage of the Finnish settlers who helped shape the Olympic Peninsula.